Is Affiliate Marketing Legit: 5 Common Scams to Watch Out For

 These are the tell-tale signs of a Ponzi scheme:

-• Suspiciously High Revenue – The assurance of abnormally huge payoffs for new businesses should ring alarm bells in your head.
+• Suspiciously High Revenue –The assurance of abnormally huge payoffs for new businesses should ring alarm bells in your head for affiliate fraud.
 Scammers lure newbie affiliates with grandiose promises just to get the latter’s money without providing anything of value.

-• Guaranteed Profits – There’s always the risk of losing in the world of business, so, if someone assures you that you’ll get a certain return on investment (ROI), you should run toward the other direction.
+• Guaranteed Profits For Affiliate Marketers – There’s always the risk of losing in the world of business especially when working with fake affiliate marketers unsuspectedly, so, if someone assures you that you’ll get a certain return on investment (ROI), you should run toward the other direction.

-• Confidential Business Models – The company or person conducting the training should inform you of the exact methods and steps they did so that you can replicate it in your business.
+• Confidential Business Models –The company or person conducting the training should inform you of the exact methods and steps they did so that you can replicate it in your business.
 What use is the training anyway if the trainer says that their business model is “too complex” for you to understand.
+Scammers who run fraud affiliate programs usually give the bare minimum details on their product because they don’t have a product at all.

-• Payment for Recruiting Others – This one takes a page from the multilevel marketing scheme where, instead of earning money by endorsing products, you are required to promote the training and convince other people to join the paid course.
+• Payment for Recruiting Others To The Affiliate Program – This one takes a page from the multilevel affiliate marketing scams where, instead of earning money by endorsing products, you are required to promote the training and convince other people to join the paid course.

 As mentioned above, affiliate marketing works when you promote a product or a service, and you gain a commission every time someone uses your link to buy the goods.
-Legit training programs can teach you how to achieve that.
-However, some scammers create a portfolio of bogus products and services to ensnare unsuspecting clients into joining their courses.
-This type ties closely to the “get rich quick” scheme where there’s a promise of making you successful when you finish the course.
+Legit training programs with a well known brand can teach you how to achieve that.
+However, some affiliate marketing scams and scammers create a portfolio of bogus products and services to ensnare unsuspecting clients into joining their courses.
+This type ties closely to the “get rich quick” affiliate marketing scams where there’s a promise of making you successful when you finish the course.
+To make money you’d be better off creating your own ecommerce website and selling products while avoiding these marketing mistakes.

-Legitimate affiliate programs will not require you to pay for membership.
-Brands typically want as many people as possible to endorse their products and services, so it would make sense that they offer this type of partnership for free.
-If a website asks you for payment to join their affiliate program, the company may only be after your money.
+Legitimate affiliate programs will not require you to pay for membership but affiliate marketing scams will.
+Brands typically want as many people as possible to endorse their products and services, so it would make sense that they offer this type of affiliate marketing partnership for free.
+If a website asks you for payment to join their affiliate program, the company may only be after your money and they may just be a fraud.

-Upsells happen when companies offer you an upgrade or added service after you’ve initially purchased their goods for a discounted price.
-Scammers take advantage of the “foot in the door” phenomenon where they start by offering you their training at a meager price, leading you to accept the terms.
-Afterward, they offer you another service, again at a minimal cost, that you should take advantage of immediately so you won’t miss it.
+Upsells happen when a company offers you an upgrade or added service after you’ve initially purchased their goods for a discounted sale price.
+Fraudsters and affiliate scammers take advantage of the “foot in the door” phenomenon where they start by offering you their training at a meager price, leading you to accept the terms of their affiliate program and affiliate networks.
+Afterward, they offer you another affiliate service, again at a minimal cost, that you should take advantage of immediately so you won’t miss it.

-The cycle continues until you realize that you’ve already given them a substantial amount without getting anything of real value, but it’s already too late and they already have your money.
+The cycle continues until you realise you’ve already given them a substantial amount for their affiliate programs without getting anything of real value, but it’s already too late and they already have your money and commission from the sale and you have nothing.

 Affiliate marketing has brought considerable gains for many people.
-As in any business, before you jump right in, always do your research to find bona fide programs.
-Moreover, be sure to take the claims of course providers with a grain of salt, and check reviews from verified previous trainees that back up their promises.
+Just like any business, before you jump right in, always do your research to find bona fide affiliate partners and programs.
+Be sure to take the claims of course providers with a grain of salt, and check reviews from verified previous trainees that back up their promises.
+By doing this you lower your risk of falling into a fake affiliate partner trap, and affiliate programs.

 arrow_icon